ivaoaero/OAuth-samples/README.md

 Please run `yarn install` and `yarn husky install` to install the hook before making any changes or your pull request might get refused.

 ## Contact
-If you have any questions or want to report a technical issue on our side, feel free to contact us at devops[at]ivao.aero & wdm[at]ivao.aero
+If you have any questions or want to report a technical issue on our side, feel free to contact us at [web@ivao.aero](mailto:web@ivao.aero)